 B. Registering the certificate of lien.
-Once the 10 days have elapsed and all owners of the unit have been notified in writing, the condo corporation may then register the certificate of lien, using the mandatory form, with the Land Registry Office against the title to the unit.
+Once the 10 days have elapsed and all owners of the unit have been notified in writing, the condominium corporation may then register the certificate of lien, using the mandatory form, with the Land Registry Office against the title to the unit.

 A registered certificate of lien includes the following owed amounts:

-• the amount by which the owner defaults in paying the common expenses after the registration of the certificate, and
+- the amount by which the owner defaults in paying the common expenses after the registration of the certificate, and

 Step 3: Once the Certificate of Lien is Registered

-Depending on the circumstances, the condo corporation may be able to delay enforcing the lien (i.e., power of sale) which will allow the unit owner time to pay the outstanding amounts covered by the lien.
-Following the registration of the certificate of lien, the corporation can initiate the power of sale process as early as 15 days later, however, it is common practice to wait at least 2 or 3 months before doing so.
-In the current context, the condo corporation may consider communicating with the condo owner(s) regarding their specific circumstance, and possibly allowing for a longer period of time to pay, with associated conditions, that is clearly communicated in writing.
-Note that the enforcement of the lien is subject to a 10 year limitation period, this means that the condo corporation can determine whether it may be feasible to defer some of the payments or enter into a payment plan after the certificate of lien has been registered.
+Depending on the circumstances, the condominium corporation may be able to delay enforcing the lien (i.e., power of sale) which will allow the unit owner time to pay the outstanding amounts covered by the lien.
+Following the registration of the certificate of lien, the condominium corporation can initiate the power of sale process as early as 15 days later, however, it is common practice to wait at least 2 or 3 months before doing so.
+In the current context, the condominium corporation may consider communicating with the condo owner(s) regarding their specific circumstance, and possibly allowing for a longer period of time to pay, with associated conditions, that is clearly communicated in writing.
+Note that the enforcement of the lien is subject to a 10 year limitation period, this means that the condominium corporation can determine whether it may be feasible to defer some of the payments or enter into a payment plan after the certificate of lien has been registered.

-It is important to note that a certificate of lien can be discharged once all amounts covered by the lien have been paid and the discharge of the certificate of lien has been registered with the Land Registry Office by the condo corporation using the mandatory form.
+It is important to note that a certificate of lien can be discharged once all amounts covered by the lien have been paid and the discharge of the certificate of lien has been registered with the Land Registry Office by the condominium corporation using the mandatory form.